laristra/wonton/doc/example.md

 An extremely simplified mesh that mimics the structure of an adaptive mesh refinement (AMR) grid.
 This mesh should not be used in production, as it is intended simply as a guide for the kinds of data structures and interfaces that one might see in an AMR grid.
+In addition, it only works in serial and not across multiple processing elements.
 The Adaptive Refinement Mesh is set up to work with non-Cartesian coordinate systems, and can provide an example for usage of various coordinate systems within Wonton and Portage.

 An Adaptive Refinement Mesh requires three inputs: